Best Cage Size for Rex Guinea Pig

 Safety-Proofing Your Home for Rex Guinea Pig

 A systematic approach to Rex Guinea Pig-proofing your home addresses hazards by room.
-In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, grapes, xylitol) in closed cabinets.
+In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, caffeine, and species-specific toxic foods) in closed cabinets.
 In bathrooms: close toilet lids, secure medications in latched cabinets, and keep cleaning supplies locked away.
 In living areas: secure electrical cords, remove or elevate fragile items within Rex Guinea Pig's reach, and check houseplants against toxic species lists.
 In garages and utility rooms: lock away antifreeze (fatally attractive to many small animals), tools, and chemicals.
 For Rex Guinea Pig at 1.5-2.5 lbs size, the specific hazard profile includes a mix of reach-related and curiosity-driven risks.
 Regular safety audits of your Rex Guinea Pig's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Rex Guinea Pig

 Adapting your Rex Guinea Pig's living environment to seasonal changes protects both health and comfort.
 Summer adjustments for a 1.5-2.5 lbs small animal: increase water availability, add cooling surfaces, ensure the enclosure has adequate airflow, and never expose your Rex Guinea Pig to direct sun in enclosed spaces.
 Winter modifications: add thermal bedding layers, seal drafts around the enclosure, and maintain consistent indoor temperatures.
-Seasonal parasite prevention affects habitat management too—flea and tick seasons may require more frequent cleaning of your Rex Guinea Pig's enclosure and resting areas.
+Seasonal parasite prevention affects habitat management too—mite and parasite concernss may require more frequent cleaning of your Rex Guinea Pig's enclosure and resting areas.
 For Rex Guinea Pig with moderate exercise needs, adjust indoor enrichment to compensate when weather limits outdoor activities.
 Track how your Rex Guinea Pig responds to seasonal shifts and maintain a seasonal setup checklist for efficient transitions.